-Make no mistake; don't put if off too long and then blame Drs.
+Make no mistake; don't put it on too long and then blame Drs.
 Shores if you are too late.
 Remember all beginning treatment with Drs.
 Shores & Shores at once with Catarrh.
-Asihma, Deafness, or any Catarrh-al Chronic disease of the Stomach.
+Ashama, Desiness, or any Catarrhal Chronic disease of the Stomach.
 Liver, Kidneys, or Bowels, will be treated until CURED, all medicines free, for the one fee of \$5 a month-no other charge or expense-but you MUST BEGIN THIS MONTH.

-SUMMERS THE TIME TO CURE CATARRHAL CHRONIC DISEASES
+SUMMERS THE TIME TO CURE CATARRHAL CHRONIC DISEASES.

 One month's treatment of this favorable season is worth three months in curative results at any other season.
 Don't put off your visit to Drs.
 Shores another day.
-If you can not call in person, write for symptom lists and have your case diagno sed and be advised free of charge.
+If you cannot call in person, write for symptom lists and have your case diagno sed and be advised free of charge.